Isometries in spaces of K\"ahler potentials: Introduction

 The initial idea of this work is that isometries map geodesics to geodesics.
 This is quite obvious, on formal grounds, for $C^2$ isometries, but for $C^1$ isometries it lies deeper, see Lemma 3.1.
 We then show that various notions in $\cH$ can be expressed in terms of geodesics: curvature, parallel transport, and somewhat surprisingly, regularity of maps into $\cH$.
 We deal with these issues in sections 4, 5, and 2, 3, respectively.
 Putting all this together results in enough structure for isometries to prove Theorems 1.1, 1.2, and 1.3, in sections 4, 3, and 5.
 Theorem 1.4 is proved in section 6, along different lines.

 It would be interesting to clarify which among the local isometries extend to global isometries $\cH\to\cH'$.
-We conjecture that this happens only very exceptionally.
-But an even more interesting question is, what are the isometries between the metric completions of $\cH,\cH'$ that Darvas constructed in \cite{Da1}?
+We conjecture that this happens only very exceptionally.\footnote{Darvas has recently answered this question when $\cH=\cH'$ in \cite{Da3}.} But an even more interesting question is, what are the isometries between the metric completions of $\cH,\cH'$ that Darvas constructed in \cite{Da1}?
 The results we formulated raise a few more natural questions.
 Must $C^1$ isometries be automatically $C^\infty$?
 Does uniqueness, Theorem 1.3, hold at non--analytic $\omega_u$?
 Suppose $u\in\cH$ is the fixed point of a symmetry $F\colon \cU\to\cH$, i.e., of an isometry such that $F_*|T_u\cH=-\text{id}$.
-Must $\omega_u$ be analytic?
+Must $\omega_u$ be analytic?\footnote{In the meantime we proved that this is so, see \cite{L3}.}

 In our proofs we will use infinite dimensional variants of basic facts of Riemannian geometry.
 We invite the reader who is reluctant to accept these facts on faith to refer to \cite{L2}, where we collected background material in infinite dimensional Riemannian geometry.